SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-ingress.md

     webserver_farm="<farm_CHANGEME>"
   ```
   Enter in values for the following parameters (marked in bold and **`CHANGE_ME`** above):
-     * `environment` - This is the deployment environment where the Nginx Ingress farm identified by the value of servers resides.
+     * `environment`.
+This is the deployment environment where the Nginx Ingress farm identified by the value of servers resides.
 For example:- dev, prod, or QA.
 While this value is optional we highly recommend setting it.
      * `webserver_farm` - Enter a name to identify this Nginx Ingress farm.
 This farm name will be shown in the Sumo Logic dashboards.
 If you haven’t defined a farm in Nginx Ingress, then enter ‘default’ for `webserver_farm`.

-  Here’s an explanation for additional values set by this configuration that we request you do not modify as they will cause the Sumo Logic apps to not function correctly.
+  **Do not modify** the following values set by this configuration as it will cause the Sumo Logic app to not function correctly.
      * `component: “webserver”`.
 This value is used by Sumo Logic apps to identify application components.
      * `webserver_system: “nginx_ingress”`.
 This value identifies the database system.
 4. **Add an FER to normalize the fields in Kubernetes environments.** Labels created in Kubernetes environments automatically are prefixed with `pod_labels`.
 To normalize these for our app to work, we need to create a Field Extraction Rule if not already created for Proxy Application Components.
 To do so: